 Tamar KatzAssociate Professor of English, Associate Professor of Urban Studies

 Katz is the author of Impressionist Subjects; Gender, Interiority, and Modernist Fiction in England (U Illinois Press, 2000), as well as a number of articles on twentieth-century fiction.
-She is now at work on a book entitled City Memories: Modernism and Urban Nostalgia.
+She is now at work on a book entitled City Memories: Modernism and Urban Time in New York City.
 She holds a courtesy appointment in the Urban Studies Program.

 Tamar Katz has research interests in twentieth-century literature, with a focus on modernism, urban literature, and gender studies.

 Professor Katz works on 20th-century literature, focusing in particular on modernism, urban studies, and gender studies.
 Her first book, Impressionist Subjects: Gender, Interiority, and Modernist Fiction in England (Urbana: U Illinois P, 2000), examined late-19th- and early-20th-century literary impressionism; it analyzed the way representations of consciousness took up broader cultural debates about private and public spheres, which changed as middle-class women moved into public life.